zship/deferreds.js/doc/mixin/Chainable.md

 Make a new {Chainable} object, starting a new chain with the value of `wrapped` to be passed to the next function in the chain.
-If `wrapped` is not passed, the next function in the chain must be a no-arg such as {Chainable#pipe} or {Chainable#parallel}.
+If `wrapped` is not passed, the next function in the chain must be a no-arg such as {Chainable#then} or {Chainable#parallel}.

-## pipe
+## then

-Uses {Deferred#pipe} to chain functions in series, each one waiting for the previous function to resolve.
+Uses {Deferred#then} to chain functions in series, each one waiting for the {Promise} returned from the previous function to be fulfilled.
 The only change in this override is to return a {Chainable} rather than a {Deferred}.
-See {Deferred#pipe} and the overview of {Chainable} for more about how pipe works.
+See {Deferred#then} and the overview of {Chainable} for more about how `then` works.